Mesh-Informed Reduced Order Models for Aneurysm Rupture Risk Prediction: Materials and methods

 Careful considerations have been taken during mesh generation.
 Tetrahedral elements have been created for the entire domain, with five prism layers added to the wall boundaries to capture the boundary layer effects.
 The computational mesh is shown in Fig. \ref{FIG_Mesh}.

 To evaluate the independence of CFD results from mesh size, four sets of meshes containing $1.2 \times 10^5$, $2.4 \times 10^5$, $3.3 \times 10^5$ and $4.5 \times 10^5$ tetrahedral elements were created.
-These meshes correspond to varying element sizes on the aneurysm wall, specifically $0.125$ mm, $0.15$ mm, $0.2$ mm, and $0.3$ mm, respectively.
+These meshes correspond to varying element sizes on the aneurysm wall, specifically $0.3$ mm, $0.2$ mm, $0.15$ mm, and $0.125$ mm, respectively.
 Temporal variations of the area-averaged WSS on the aneurysm wall for all mesh sizes are presented in Fig. \ref{FIG_MI}.
 This figure shows minimal differences between the two finest meshes, leading to the selection of the third mesh for subsequent simulations.

 The inflow and outflow boundaries are managed by mass flow inlet and pressure outlet boundary conditions, respectively, based on data provided by \cite{africa2024lifex}.
 The time-dependent profile for the inlet and both top and bottom outlets is illustrated in Fig. \ref{FIG_BC}.
+Furthermore, only the fluid flow is modeled; thus, there is no vascular structure modeling, and the walls are assumed to be rigid.
+Additionally, a no-slip condition is applied on the vascular walls.

-Several cardiac cycles must pass to achieve fully stationary results.
+Three cardiac cycles are required to achieve fully periodic flow.
 Additionally, to ensure convergence, initial values of zero for pressure and velocity were applied, making the early cycles inaccurate.